DuncanRae/PhishCounter/README.md

 ### 4. Place the HTML and PHP files into the web directory

 Go onto the /var/www/html/ direcroty and use "sudo nano filename.html" to create the files.
-Paste the contents of the files forom this page into nano.
+Paste the contents of the files from this page into nano.
 Control-O saves, then Control-X quits.

+You can also download the files or clone the repo if that is easier for you.

 The index-google.html file is set up to look like the Google page.
 There is a index-microsoft.html file which you can use if you are working in a Microsoft environment.
 Choose the appropriate one and copy it's contents to index.html on the server.